vaccine

 S:

-CR: bacterium, herd immunity, immunity, MMR vaccine, rabies, smallpox, triple vaccine, vaccination, vaccination campaign, vaccination schedule, varicella vaccine, virus.
+CR: bacterium, herd immunity, immunity, MMR vaccine, rabies, smallpox, smallpox vaccine, triple vaccine, vaccination, vaccination campaign, vaccination schedule, varicella vaccine, virus.